 Your pet’s surgeon will let you know if the presenting fracture is best treated with a minimally invasive procedure.
 Two small incisions are used to perform the procedure called minimally invasive osteosynthesis (MIO).
-A button-hole incision is made at the top and bottom ends of the fractured bone (compare this to traditional surgery to repair the tibia bone…click here).
+A button-hole incision is made at the top and bottom ends of the fractured bone (compare this to traditional surgery to repair the tibia bone.
 With the aid of digital x-rays or fluoroscopy, a stainless steel surgical plate, that is almost the length of the bone, is slid under the skin and over the bone.
-Four to six screws are used to secure the bone plate to the ends of the bone.
-Because MIO mandates that no surgical incision is made directly into the fracture site, this results in minimal disruption of the initial blood clot that is surrounds the fracture.
+Two or three screws are used to secure the bone plate on each end of the bone.
+Because MIO mandates that no surgical incision is made directly into the fracture site, minimal disruption of the initial blood clot that is surrounds the fracture occurs.
 Thus, the important healing substances (growth factors) at the fracture site are preserved.
 MIO results in a somewhat flexible bone/implant construct.
 This flexibility stimulates the bone to heal very rapidly with callus.
 In fact, in an immature animal, the healing process is so advanced by 14 days after surgery that the metal plate and screws frequently can be removed at this time.
 Implant removal only requires two button hole incisions to remove the implants, thus the procedure is usually done on an outpatient basis.

 Another Implant option for MIO is the interlocking nail in which a metal rod is placed down the marrow cavity.
 Two bolts are used to lock the bone to the rod on each end of the bone.